Last Updated on

 In order to adapt to his situation and the uncertain relationship with the mother, the child is focused to determine her state of mind.
-The child tryes to read the mother’s behavior and make sense of her behavior.
+The child tries to read the mother’s behavior and make sense of her actions.
 Depending on the signs received from the mother, the child adapts his own behavior.

 What is the profile of an adult with anxious attachment style?

-The pattern of attachment that the adult will manifest in his future relationships, including the couple’s relationship, is formed early and manifests itself throughout life.
+The pattern of attachment that the adult will manifest in his future relationships, including the couple’s relationship, is formed early and manifests throughout life.
 The attachment style is usually completed by the age of 3 years old.
 Each attachment style has its own characteristics that can be recognized through patterns of behavior, thoughts and feelings.

 People who have an anxious attachment are people who do not trust themselves or their partner or the stability of their relationships.
-They depend on the validations received from others, although they will not be enough to make them feel loved.
+They need to have the validations from others, although the validations will not be enough to make them feel loved.

 Not being self-confident and not trusting in a partner or relationship, they assiduously seek confirmation from the partner, security, appreciation, and even proof of love.
 They tend to give meaning to the behavior of the partner seeking to make sense of their relationship.